To homepage

 What patients say: Patients note the process is seamless from the first ultrasound to recovery.
 They experience better flow within days of surgery and appreciate urologists who explain laser options clearly.
 Short wait times mean most people see a specialist in Hamburg or Munich within weeks.

-Spain: Best Country for Benign prostatic hyperplasia (BPH) Treatment in the World – from $3,000
+Spain: Top Country for Benign prostatic hyperplasia (BPH) Treatment – from $3,000

 Spain is a global leader in treating benign prostatic hyperplasia due to its early adoption of laser technologies.
 Specialists here pioneered GreenLight laser vaporization in 2003.
 Patients access world-renowned urologists who perform thousands of minimally invasive procedures.
 Most treatments allow for rapid recovery and short hospital stays.